oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 Download the test dataset from [Github](https://github.com/indiepopart/java-records/blob/main/src/test/resources/stats.json), and copy it to `src/test/resouces/stats.json`.

-Create the class `StatsControllerTest` in the package `com.okta.developer.records.controller` under the test folder, to verify the endpoints basic functionality with the help of Testcontainers:
+Create a `StatsControllerTest` in the package `com.okta.developer.records.controller` under the `src/test` folder, to verify the endpoints basic functionality with the help of Testcontainers:

 ```java